data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/drive.md

    singularity datasource add drive [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --drive-acknowledge-abuse
+      Set to allow files which return cannotDownloadAbusiveFile to be downloaded.

+      If downloading a file returns the error "This file has been identified as malware or spam and cannot be downloaded" with the error code "cannotDownloadAbusiveFile" then supply this flag to rclone to indicate you acknowledge the risks of downloading the file and rclone will download it anyway.

+      Note that if you are using service account it will need Manager permission (not Content Manager) to for this flag to work.
+If the SA does not have the right permission, Google will just ignore the flag.

    --drive-allow-import-name-change
       Allow the filetype to change when uploading Google docs.

       E.g. file.doc to file.docx.
 This will confuse sync and reupload every time.

+   --drive-alternate-export
+      Deprecated: No longer needed.

+   --drive-auth-owner-only
+      Only consider files owned by the authenticated user.

+   --drive-auth-url
+      Auth server URL.

+      Leave blank to use the provider defaults.

    --drive-chunk-size
       Upload chunk size.